5 things to know about Japan's Fukushima water release in the Pacific

 "Nearshore in Japan could be affected in the long term because of accumulation of non-tritium forms of radioactivity," he says.
 That could ultimately hurt fisheries in the area.

-And Buesseler worries about the message sent to other nations, who may be eager to dispose of nuclear waste at sea.
+And Buesseler worries about the message sent to other nations that may be eager to dispose of nuclear waste at sea.

 How are other nations responding to Japan's decision?